Guy Gibson: Directorate for the Prevention of Accidents: writing Enemy Coast Ahead

 In January 1944, Gibson was posted to the Directorate for the Prevention of Accidents, where he appears to have been under orders to write a book.
 This posting was effectively a cover to give him the time and access to the resources he needed to complete it.
 It is possible either the Ministry of Intelligence or the RAF's publicity department wanted him to complete a book in order to counter the increasing criticisms of the Strategic Air Offensive.

 Gibson was seated in a small back room and had access to a dictaphone and typist.
 He did not seem to take well to his assignment initially; when Heveron travelled from Scampton to deliver some information about 617 Squadron, he found Gibson depressed and with long hair.

-However, Gibson did seem to become increasingly enthusiastic about writing, and his wife remembered his writing at home during weekends while he was at Staff College during March–May 1944.
+Gibson did seem to become increasingly enthusiastic about writing, and his wife remembered his writing at home during weekends while he was at Staff College during March–May 1944.
 The typescript survives of a draft Gibson submitted in summer 1944, which his wife later donated to the RAF Museum at Hendon.
-The writing style has Gibson's characteristic style of comments and humour, implying that the book was not ghost-written, as some have suggested.
+The writing has Gibson's characteristic style of comments and humour, implying that the book was not ghost-written, as some have suggested.
 The typescript includes corrections in his own hand, which may suggest he had the help of a professional editor while he was writing.
 The text was passed by the censors, who edited out some of his more intolerant political and social views as well as operational information.
 He completed his final draft in September 1944.